mehakpkaur/probability_density_function_gan/README.md

 The GAN learns the PDF **implicitly**, without estimating an explicit probability function.

 ---
 ## GAN Architecture

 ### Generator
-- Input: Random noise sampled from `N(0,1)`
+- Takes a one-dimensional noise vector sampled from a standard normal distribution `N(0,1)`
-- Output: Generated samples `z_f`
+- Maps the noise to synthetic samples of the transformed variable `z_f`
-- Architecture: Fully connected neural network with ReLU activations

 ### Discriminator
-- Input: Real samples `z` and generated samples `z_f`
+- Receives both real samples `z` and generated samples `z_f`
-- Output: Probability that the sample is real
+- Outputs a probability indicating whether the input sample is real or generated

-- Architecture: Fully connected neural network with Sigmoid activation at the output
+The generator and discriminator are trained simultaneously in an adversarial manner.

-The generator aims to fool the discriminator, while the discriminator learns to distinguish real samples from generated ones.
+The generator attempts to produce samples that resemble the real data distribution, while the discriminator learns to distinguish between real and generated samples.

+---

+## Training Process
+- **Loss Function:** Binary Cross Entropy (BCE) loss
+- **Optimizer:** Adam optimizer
+- **Training Method:** Mini-batch based training

+During training, the discriminator is optimized to correctly classify real and fake samples, while the generator is optimized to fool the discriminator.
+Since GAN training involves random initialization and stochastic sampling, slight variations in the learned distribution across different runs are expected.

 ---